 There’s a fair amount of body lean in bends, while the regenerative braking – for all its usefulness – results in a decidedly spongy feel through the brake pedal.
 Our advice would be to leave the car in Hybrid mode and stay well within the S90’s comfort zone.

 In This Review

 - 1VerdictThe Volvo S90 Recharge T8 offers big executive-saloon practicality, a beautiful interior, low CO2 emissions and useful all-electric range

 - 2Range, MPG, CO2 & chargingA useful electric range and low CO2 emissions make the Volvo S90 Recharge a potentially very cost-effective way of getting around

-- 4Engines, drive & performance - currently readingThe Volvo S90 Recharge T8 delivers an impressive amount of power, but its size and weight blunt performance
+- 4Performance, engine & drive - currently readingThe Volvo S90 Recharge T8 delivers an impressive amount of power, but its size and weight blunt performance

 - 5Interior, dashboard & comfortThis is an area where the Volvo S90 Recharge T8 really excels.
 The interior is beautifully made, exquisitely detailed and supremely comfortable